Rules

 Blind judging is a key part of RICE, so videos must not identify their editors.

-- The video may not be publicly available online until after the RICE awards stream has ended.
+- Your video must not be publicly available online until after the RICE awards stream has ended - usually the 2nd week of March.

 -